France takes delivery of first Airbus A400M

 Its deployment -- four years behind schedule and three decades after Europe's planners first began discussing building an independent military airlift capacity -- is expected to kickstart a campaign to find new export markets.

-The A400M was developed for seven European NATO nations at a cost of more than 20 billion euros ($26.47 billion).
+The A400M was developed for seven European NATO nations at a cost of more than 20 billion euros (17.49 billion pounds).

 It boasts the largest turbo-prop engines built in the West and can accommodate up to 37 tonnes of cargo such as helicopters, armoured vehicles, troops or medical evacuation.